tir38/til/README.md

 A running list of things that I've learned or had to re-learn:

+* **7/11/2016** When specifying url in intent filter, scheme is mandatory *"If a scheme is not specified for the intent filter, all the other URI attributes are ignored."* [docs](https://developer.android.com/guide/topics/manifest/data-element.html#scheme)

 * **7/7/2016** [`PhoneNumberFormattingTextWatcher`](https://developer.android.com/reference/android/telephony/PhoneNumberFormattingTextWatcher.html) is a thing.

 * **7/5/2016** The default interpolator on `ObjectAnimator` is ` AccelerateDecelerateInterpolator` not (as I expected) `LinearInterpolator`.
 This results in really janky animation when repeating.